 Every sign I design in the studio is custom made.
 Here's how to request your sign:

 - Scan through my Instagram feed and tell me about signs you like.
 If it's in my feed, I know who the original artist is.
 A sign can be created through the artist, or through the studio if it was designed in-house.

 - Send me photos from Instagram, Pinterest or the web.
 I can create it through the original artist or create a unique work in the studio using fonts.

 - Describe the style you're looking for and allow me to apply my design expertise to the request.
 For example, "I want French Provincial" or "It's a Great Gatsby theme".
 I can create options from there.

 After your order is placed and paid your artwork will be started.
 If it's font-based artwork I'll provide 1-2 options for you to look at.
 You'll receive that artwork proof to approve and provide feedback on.
 If you requests revisions, I do them.
 When you give your final OK and the sign is made.

 If it's calligraphy-based artwork your artist will take your inspiration image and written request and create one finished piece for you.
 You'll have the opportunity to approve the image or purchase revisions.
 After I get your final OK your sign will be made.

 I hope this helps explain the options.
 Happy shopping!

 If you are a creator of design work, I provide wholesale laser cutting, at low cost for reselling.
-To receive production pricing I ask that you be a recognized artist (a professional graphic designer, product developer or digital illustrator) and you provide an outlined vector file set to the correct thicknesses for your material.
+To receive production pricing I ask that you provide an outlined vector file set to the correct thicknesses for your material.
 If that describes you, email me and ask for production pricing.
-There is a whole post outlining what's needed for production pricing HERE.
+There is a post outlining what's needed to get production pricing HERE.

 What did you think this post?
 Was it helpful?
 Let me know in the comments!